GraceTG/NumericalMethods/Simpson's Rule/README.md

 This algorithm uses Simpson's 1/3 Rule to estimate the value of an intergral of a functon.
+Simpson's is exact for estimation of cubic functions.
+It uses three points and their function values, two are inputed and the third is their midpoint.